vitroid/TrainScanner/README.md

 Two images are stirtched together using a smooth alpha mask.
 You can see the position of the slit in the "snapshot" window.
 You can also change the position and width of the slit with `-s` and `-w` options.
+Wider slit results in smoother image, but that may in turn cause ghost on the moving object.

+###Small memory footage
+By default, the trainscanner stores all working images on memory.
+If the movie is huge or the computer's memory is not enough, it may cause severe slow down.
+In that case, use `-2` (two-pass process) option.
+The intermediate canvas fragments are stored on the disk.
+You can stitch them together by another tool named `merge.py`.

+###Antishake
+In case the movie is taken handheld, the background also moves.
+Antishake feature eliminates the small background motion.
+Default value is 5 pixels and you can cnage the threshold by `-a` option.